 Please note that as much of the collection is in private hands, photography is not allowed inside the chapel.
 However, this should definitely not put you off visiting as the Cappella is a true feast for the eyes… After all, this number of beautiful carvings and oeuvres d’art are best experienced without the distraction of modern technology.

-Housed in a 12th century former Palace (what isn’t in Italy?), a museum was established in 1906 to celebrate the life, works and collections of Donizetti, the iconic Italian composer.
+Housed in the 12th century former Palace (what cultural space isn’t when it comes to Italy?), a museum was established in 1906 to celebrate the life, works and collections of Donizetti, the iconic Italian composer.
 Enter inside to explore the exhibitions, admire the interior of an old palace and be amazed by the sheer volume of frescoes, paintings and courtyards located within the museum’s walls.